SSWConsulting/SSW.People.Profiles/Luke-Mao/Luke-Mao.md

 quoteAuthor: 'Steve Jobs'
 ---

-Luke is a senior software developer with more than three years of development experience.
-He has a broad technology stack, especially good at using React for web development.
+Luke is a Software Architect with more than three years of development experience.
+He has a broad technology stack and is especially good at using React for web development.

 He has rich experience in remote cooperation with overseas teams.
 He has worked on large-scale Real Estate projects in Australia and Healthy Living projects in Singapore.
 He also has experience in the fields of Finance and Data Processing.